top of page

 If our goal is to reap the rewards of tapping into natural EMF's, noise free, then as far as standards or limits go, Building Biology is posed for the win as their limits sit by far the closest to natures background noise floor.
 Unlike the more commonly used and highly outdated industry set EMF levels, backed by government authorities, the Building Biology guidelines are anchored around long term biological effects of electromagnetic radiation.

-The "V/m" screening handheld values above are specific to the MITO RD-10 [EURO] & ENV RD-10 [STD/AU] meters.
+The "V/m" screening handheld values above are specific to the MITO METER 2.0 [EURO] and ENV RD-10 [AU] meters.

 * The meters measures down to approximately 0.5 µW/m²/0.0005mW/m2.
 Allow for extra distance or shielding.